bradleyboyuyang/Trading-System/README.md

 We give an example of a trading system for seven US Treasury securities, associated with real-time price and orderbook flows, data streaming, user inquiries, algorithm order execution, risk monitor, logging modules, etc.

+### Client-Server Pattern
+The whole system follows a client-server pattern through asynchronous I/O. The program consists of four client programs that subscribes external data and publish to TCP sockets, and a main server program running six servers simultaneously, with four (price, market, trade, inquiry server) listening to TCP sockets from `localhost:3000` to `localhost:3004` and flow data into the system, and two (steaming and execution server) publishing data to TCP sockets `localhost:3004` and `localhost:3005`.

 ### Connector